 Bailey et al. (2012b) predicted some job losses in the fishing industry, but that these losses would not have a major impact on regional communities.
+Kosturjak et al. (2015) conducted a regional impact assessment in the Kangaroo Island region and concluded that regional impacts due to sanctuary zones were not occurring.
 Additional information relevant to the impact of reduced fishing effort on local communities includes: